yinx/treelogger/README.md

 php artisan log:controller
 ```

-Append --v to get a verbose output.
+Append --verbose to get a verbose output.

-Append --rm to remove all the loglines.
+Append --remove to remove all the loglines.

 ## Credits